Banco Digio MCP

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 0%, so description fully explains the items parameter: array of connection selectors (item_id uuid, connector_id, or connector_name), one per connection, and the effect of omitting.
-This adds significant meaning beyond the bare schema.
+Schema description coverage is 0%, but the description fully explains the `items` parameter: it is an array of connection selectors (item_id, connector_id, or connector_name) and that omitting it lists all banks.
+This adds complete meaning beyond the bare schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.